 Asking for feedback can be a powerful tool.
 Instead of conducting market research and wasting time and money, you can just ask your clients for feedback!
 According to Chief Outsiders, 70% of unhappy clients turn into brand advocates if a mistake is fixed beyond their expectations.
 There are many ways you can ask for feedback, whether that be an email, a survey or a questionnaire.
 Not only will this help your company improve your service or product, but it also indicates to your clients that you care about their opinion and that you plan to use their suggestions.
 When you make changes to your service or product based on your client’s feedback, it shows your company is dedicated to put out the best possible product.

-A lot of keep clients happy is relationship building.
+A lot of keeping clients happy is relationship building.
 Managing the relationship between your company and your client is not an easy task, but a necessary one.
-Ideally, all the relationships between you company and your clients are positive and beneficial for both parties involved.
-When you build that relationship with you client, they will be more willing to spend money on your company.
-Now that you have learnt all about client retention, check out our blog on employee retention!
+Ideally, all the relationships between your company and your clients are positive and beneficial for both parties involved.
+When you build that relationship with your clients, they will be more willing to spend money on your company.
+Now that you have learned all about client retention, check out our blog on employee retention!